zwave-js/node-zwave-js/docs/getting-started/migrating-to-v13.md

 ## Migrated to Yarn 4 and Corepack

 The repository has been migrated to Yarn v4 and now uses [Corepack](https://github.com/nodejs/corepack) to automatically install the correct package manager version, without having to check it into git.
 This should work out of the box, unless `yarn` was previously installed globally as a system package on Linux.
 In that case, you may have to uninstall the Linux package and remove any additions to the `PATH` environment variable.

+It was found that Yarn 4 interacts with already-installed packages differently than Yarn 3.
+We patch `typescript` and it seems that Yarn 4 always undoes this when executing `yarn` or `yarn install`.
+Therefore you should not install packages yourself, but rather use the `yarn bootstrap` script to take care of everything.